GwendolyneFreddy/butchery/README.md

 <a name="12" id="12"></a>&#10173; **[12] Rebalancing Rebalancing Tazok and DigDa**
 ###### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<em>install before Stratagems</em><br><br>

 &#9755; In vanilla, Tazok is an ORC Level 18 standard fighter, and DigDag an ORC level 12 standard fighter.
-This component tweaks Tazok lightly (slightly better saving thrown and hp), turns DigDag into a Berserker, and improves their levels by one (level 19 for Tazok and 13 for DigDag).
-It is also cosmetic: Tazok is now a half ogre again (as in BG1) while DigDag inherits the OROG CHIEFTAIN animation.
+This component tweaks Tazok slightly (slightly better saving thrown and hp), turns DigDag into a Berserker, and improves their levels by one (level 19 for Tazok and 13 for DigDag).
+There are also cosmetic changes: Tazok is now a half ogre again (as in BG1) while DigDag inherits the OROG CHIEFTAIN animation.

-If you want Tazok to be a berseker, you must install stratagems '*Smarter general AI*' component (no problem of compatibility issue).
+If you want Tazok to be a berserker, you must install stratagems '*Smarter general AI*' component (no problem of compatibility issue).

-Equipment, stats and proficiencies are tweaked a bit, especially DigDag's ones.
+Equipment, stats and proficiencies are tweaked a bit, especially DigDag's.

 <table style="margin-left: 80px" summary="Rebalanced Tazok and Dig-Dag">